vapor-ware/synse-docs/docs/sdk/user/configuration.md

 hero: Configuration
 ---

-# Plugin Configuration

 This page describes the different kinds of configuration a plugin has, and gives examples for each.
 There are three basic kinds of configuration:

-- *Plugin Configuration*: Configuration for how the plugin should behave.
+- **Plugin Configuration**: Configuration for how the plugin should behave.
-- *Device Configuration*: Configuration for the device instances that the plugin should interface with and manage.
+- **Device Configuration**: Configuration for the device instances that the plugin should interface with and manage.
-- *Output Type Configuration*: Configuration for the supported reading outputs for the supported devices.
+- **Output Type Configuration**: Configuration for the supported reading outputs for the supported devices.